cadensmith26/Olfactometer/README.md

 Olfactometer was made using resources acquired from a paper by Burton et al. (2019) titled "A Novel Olfactometer for Efficient and Flexible Odorant Delivery"

-This code was made with slight changes:
+This code was made to be simple and user friendly for non-complex and less expensive set ups.
 - It was made into a 8 channel olfactometer rather than the published 12 channels.
 - This was made for use with a simple amplifier without a trigger.
 A trigger could easily be added to have more accurate recording at the time of stimulus delivery.